serg06/mc2/README.md

 ## Running

 You can download and run the [latest release](https://github.com/serg06/mc2/releases), or you can [compile it yourself](INSTRUCTIONS.md).
+(Requirements: Requires Windows 10, OpenGL 4.6+, and if you run an older version (before v0.2.3-alpha), [VC++ 2019 Runtime](https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads)).

 ## But why?